jcangas/version_info/README.md

   VersionIinfo is a powerful and very lightweight gem to manage version data in your Ruby projects or other gems.
   VersionIinfo can manage a serie of predefined segments to build your version tag with the tipical structure X.X.X.X.
   The values are stored in a yaml file, and supports custom values.
-Also, rake tasks are avaiable to simplify yaml file creation and updates.
+Also, rake & thor tasks are   avaiable to simplify yaml file creation and update.

   Feel free to contact me about bugs/features